aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 A merge field can be contained within another field such as an *IF* field or a formula field.
 Remove this outer field when the merge field is merged or removed from the document.

-The following code example demonstrates how to remove fields that contain merge fields from a document:
+The following code example shows how to remove fields that contain merge fields from a document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeCleanUp-RemoveContainingFields.java" >}}